EFT Basic Recipe

 Now that you know how to tap on pain and emotional issues, you can tackle things easily as they come up.
 And you now have the tools to start your Personal Peace Procedure!
 You are going to love that.

 Be aware that as you tap, your mind relaxes and old memories may come to the surface, or sudden insights on why you are feeling a certain way may appear.
 What a gift!
 Keep a notebook handy to jot things down so you can tap on them later.
-Work your way through your list to remove the energy blockages associated with these issues and become a more calm and relaxed version of you!
+Work your way through your list to remove the energy blockages associated with these issues and become a more calm and relaxed version of yourself!